m3lty/sesh/readme.md

 # SESH
 # A web app for finding cool, local, hang-out spots.
 Off the beaten path, for hiking, biking, and just chillin.

-A small project to crate a social media platform for finding wooded, hidden, haunted, or otherwise clandestine locations.
+A small project to create a social media platform for finding wooded, hidden, haunted, or otherwise clandestine locations.
 This is a solo project just by me, and it's not moving very quickly.
 Please Look forward to it.
 ## Current Features
 * Custom Google map with locations and images.